Mahima012/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner/D. Pricing and Ratings.md

 [Check the Complete Query](https://github.com/Mahima012/8-Week-SQL-Challenge/blob/main/Case%20Study%20%232%20%3A%20Pizza%20Runner/Pizza%20Runner.sql)

 ***
 ### 1).
-If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes
-- how much money has Pizza Runner made so far if there are no delivery fees?
+If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes.
+How much money has Pizza Runner made so far if there are no delivery fees?

 ````sql
 SELECT SUM(CASE WHEN c.pizza_id = 1 THEN 12 ELSE 10 END) AS charges